A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: GNN-based EA Techniques

 \textbf{\underline{AliNet}}~\citep{AliNet2020} is based on the observation that some aligned entities from $\mathcal{G}_1$ and $\mathcal{G}_2$ do not share similar neighborhood structures.
 Such aligned entities may be missed by the other GNN-based EA techniques, because they rely on similar neighborhood structures for EA.
 AliNet addresses the issue by considering both direct and distant neighbors.

 AliNet learns entity embeddings by a controlled aggregation of entity neighborhood information.
 Without loss of generality, we describe the process for two-hop neighborhood below, although any number of hops is applicable.
 First, a GCN is used to aggregate the direct (i.e., one-hop) neighbors' information.
-Let the embedding of an entity $e_i$ at the $l$-th layer be $\boldsymbol{e}^{(l)}_{i,1}$ after one-hop neighbor aggregation.
-Then for two-hop neighbors, an attention mechanism is used to indicate their contribution to the embedding of $e_i$ as follows:
+Let the embedding of an entity $e_i$ at the $l$-th layer be $\boldsymbol{e}^{(l)}_{i,1}$ after one-hop neighbor aggregation. {Then for two-hop neighbors, an attention mechanism is used to indicate their contribution to the embedding of $e_i$ as follows}: where $\boldsymbol{e}_{j}^{(l-1)}$ is the embedding of $e_j$ at the $(l-1)$-th layer of the GCN; $\mathcal{N}_{2}(\cdot)$ is the set of the two-hop neighbors of $e_i$; $\boldsymbol{W}_{2}^{(l)}$ is a learnable weight matrix.
+To retain the difference between $e_i$ and its neighbors, the attention coefficient $c_{ij}^{(l)}$ is computed using two different transformation matrices $\boldsymbol{M}^{(l)}_1$ and $\boldsymbol{M}^{(l)}_2$ for $e^{(l)}_i$ and $e^{(l)}_j$, respectively: